Link copied to clipboard!

 It can often be difficult to tell if the news you watch is biased.
 If you have settled on a news channel, it’s usually because you trust the information you are gaining.
 Unfortunately, many trust the information they are hearing because it confirms what they already believe.
 This is referred to as “confirmation bias.”
 It is important to challenge your beliefs and get third-party verification that what you are hearing is the full story.
 This is why we recommend using Biasly to compare different news stories side-by-side using our bias ratings to figure out what both sides think of a political issue.

-Biasly’s score for the Boston Herald was 16%, or Somewhat Conservative, and other third-party research agencies agreed with Biasly’s evaluation placing the Boston Herald as a moderately conservative news source.
+Biasly’s score for the Boston Herald was Somewhat Conservative, and other third-party research agencies agreed with Biasly’s evaluation placing the Boston Herald as a moderately conservative news source.
 However, it is important to keep in mind that bias will vary from article to article and by author.
 Because of this, it is always helpful to analyze articles on a case-by-case basis.
 To do this, you can use Biasly’s News Bias Checker.

 Most Popular